austinginder/backblaze-b2-timemachine/readme.md

 ## Changelog

 ### [0.1.0] - 2018-05-21
 - Initial release.
-Bash attempt to solve B2 Timemachine based on official Rclone discussion [#2126](https://github.com/ncw/rclone/issues/2126).
+Bash attempt to solve B2 time machine restore based on official Rclone discussion [#2126](https://github.com/ncw/rclone/issues/2126).

 ## License
 This is free software under the terms of MIT the license (check the LICENSE file included in this package).